-After all, pregnancy and relationship problems are common, and every married couple has to pass through this phase during their marriage.
+After all, pregnancy and relationship problems are common, and every married couple has to pass through this phase during their marriage if they have a baby.
 So, you need to learn how to reduce stress during pregnancy.
 Hence, don’t forget to talk to your partner and spark up the romance.

 Pregnancy is a beautiful journey for two people who are in love.
-But, the relationship stress during pregnancy usually comes with this life-changing experience and will go away as soon as you see your little one sleeping in a crib next to you!
+But, the relationship stress during pregnancy that can come with this life-changing experience will go away as soon as you see your little one sleeping in a crib next to you!